-Rating (compared to the B Criteria Base Case NFP Mgr.
+Rating (compared to the Ba Base Case NFP Mgr.
 Model Base Case) Criteria PoEP Integrated Mgr.
-Model Basis for Rating NFP Manager Model: Alignment to Precinct Vision and This requirement would be embedded in any contractual relationship, although enforceability would be more problematic.
-Council objectives Same Worse Worse Same PoEP Integrated Manager Model: The Integrated model will retain the requirement to deliver on the Precinct Vision etc with this being embedded in the Strategic Plan (which would be approved by Council as the shareholder).
+Model Basis for Rating NFP Manager Model: Alignment to Precinct Vision and gnment to Precinct Vision and Same Worse This requirement would be embedded in any contractual relationship, although enforceability would be more problematic.
+Council objectives Worse Same PoEP Integrated Manager Model: The Integrated model will retain the requirement to deliver on the Precinct Vision etc with this being embedded in the Strategic Plan (which would be approved by Council as the shareholder).